rpm-software-management/dnf/doc/command_ref.rst

 ``dnf [options] module enable <module_spec>...``
     Enable a module stream and make the stream RPMs available in the package set.

-    Modular dependencies are resolved and checked at the enablement time, but do not get enabled automatically, but lazily any time an RPM is installed from them.
+    Modular dependencies are resolved, dependencies checked and also recursively enabled.

     This command can also be used for switching module streams.
     RPMs from the original stream become unavailable and RPMs from the new